BradleyA/git-TEST-commit-automation/hooks/README.md

 - Quick uninstall on any Git repository (in seconds)
 - Quick check of test case depth for each file TESTed for any Git repository (in seconds) (option: all)
 - Quick reduction of untracked TEST case files (in seconds) (option: clean)
-- Include hooks/ in repostory because .git/hooks is not pushed to GitHub (need to retest)
+- Include hooks/ in repostory because .git/hooks is not pushed and hooks change and changes need to be tracked (need to retest)
-- Maintain test cases in repository (you know all in one repository) with repository files being TESTed . . .  custom TEST cases
+- Include test cases with repository files being TESTed
+-

    **Work needed here**
     - Design for quick test case git branch merge (include steps)
-    - Quick upgrade of default test cases and test case code fixes (include steps)
+    - Quick upgrade of default test cases and test case code fixes (include steps, first test completed)
-    - Quick test branch merge from test team's custom test cases (no merge conflicts)  (include steps)
+    - Quick test branch merge from test team's custom test cases without merge conflicts (include steps)
-    - Quick configuration of FVT and SA test case for command in \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE_NAME>/{FVT-setup.sh, SA-setup.sh, FVT-cleanup.sh, SA-cleanup.sh}
+    - Quick setup and configuration of FVT and SA test cases in \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE_NAME>/{FVT-setup.sh, SA-setup.sh, FVT-cleanup.sh, SA-cleanup.sh}
-    - Quick backup of all test cases in repository (\<FILE-NAME>.tar) (code in uninstall and option for backup)
+    - Quick backup of all test cases in repository (\<FILE-NAME>.tar) (code is currently in uninstall) (option: backup)
-    - Allow support in design for additional test case type (FVT,SA)
+    - Include support for custom test cases or intergration with other test or CI solutions
-    - support several types of files
+    - Support several types of files (support additional test case types (FVT,SA)
-    - support BATS
+    - Support BATS

 How is that?